alexeytereshchenko/BTC_rate_esp8266/README.md

 ## Important information:

-LCD display have to 5V power.
-3.3V is small.
+LCD display have to external 5V power.
+3.3V from microcontroller is small for it.